adityavs14/Hierarchical-MARL/README.md

 ### H-MARL Expert

 This defense strategy corresponds to a master policy guided by expert domain knowledge.
+The expert knowledge consists in telling the master what subpolicy to call, based on the following rule: "If indicators of compromise are present in the local observation, choose the Recover subpolicy; otherwise, choose the Investigate subpolicy."

-For training this version we will only need the `subpolicies` folder.
+For training H-MARL Expert we will only need the `subpolicies` folder.

 #### Training